 There is a battle being waged in the electronic payment industry.
-The battle is being fought between traditional credit cards, bank debit/ATM cards, prepaid credit cards, and other mobile payment systems.
+The battle is being fought between traditional credit cards, bank debit/ATM cards, prepaid debit cards, and other mobile payment systems.
 In short, these methods of payment are fighting for your business.
 While you probably don’t spend your days studying the electronic payments industry, evidence of this battle is everywhere.
 Here are just a few examples of how the card industry is fighting for your business:

-Now prepaid credit cards are entering the fray.
+Now prepaid debit cards are entering the fray.
 By offering high interest savings accounts, they give customers a chance to earn a few extra bucks and encourage saving at the same time.

 So let’s take a look at five prepaid cards that offer savings accounts with great rates.